uea-teaching/computer-vision-2022/lectures/camera-model.md

 ::: notes
 This is our equation from earlier.
 Mapping a point in the world to the image plane.
 The projection matrix P is formed by multiplying the extrinsic parameters by the intrinsic parameters.
+We now want to carry on with the intrinsic parameters and we will want to premultiply with another 3x 3 matrix.
 :::

 ## Calibration Matrix {data-auto-animate="true"}